ldeharveng/Rove_x3t-Internship/README.md

-# HUVTSP ROVER - Flight Data Collector
+# HUVTSP Rove_x3t Internship Project - Flight Data Collector

 A Python script that collects flight data using the Amadeus API for multiple travel routes and stores the data in a CSV file.
 Optionally, you can export the CSV data to a local SQLite database.